 Whether you’re a ScrumMaster, project manager, functional manager, or team leader, you want to feel good about using Agile and create the conditions for great results.
-But the project management skills you honed in traditional environments don’t always apply in the role of Agile team leader.
-The new book, The Human Side of Agile fills this gap, guiding you to:
+But the project management skills you honed in traditional environments don’t always apply to Agile team leadership.
+The book, The Human Side of Agile fills this gap, guiding you to:

 - Establish yourself as a confident and capable leader who adds value